 MATHART™ FULL-YEAR SELF-PACED ONLINE COURSE

-ESA-Approved Full-Year Middle and High School Elective: A comprehensive 36-week course designed as a high school Applied Math, STEAM, or Integrated Mathematics elective credit.
+ESA Registered Vendor Providing a Full-Year Middle and High School Elective: A comprehensive 36-week course designed as a high school Applied Math, STEAM, or Integrated Mathematics elective credit.
 It fulfills elective requirements while building essential mathematical thinking skills

 Integrated Subject Projects: Satisfies both Science and Applied Math requirements through engaging, hands-on drawing and geometry activities.